HomeDing/homeding.github.io/dev/wifimanager.md

 The dialog that enables selecting an available network and entering the corresponding network passphrase is available on every device by using the **/\$setup.htm** URL.

-* When the device has no local network credentials the device opens a new open WiFi network named `HomeDingNNNNNN` where NNNNNN is a hex value derived from the mac address so somehow unique.
+* The device opens a new open WiFi network named `HomeDingNNNNNN` where NNNNNN is a hex value derived from the mac address so somehow unique.

   On this WiFi the device is reachable on the fixed IP address 192.168.4.1 and the dialog is available